 The Company has analyzed the cost effectiveness for the proposed 2025 Portfolio and programs using the RI Test as required by Docket 4600 and the LCP Standards.
 The Energy Efficiency Portfolio and programs proposed for 2025 satisfy these criteria for cost effectiveness.

 As provided for in the Docket 4600 RI Test Framework, benefits include primary fuel energy savings (electricity and natural gas), the value of other resource (fuel and water) benefits, price effects, non-embedded greenhouse gas reduction benefits, non-embedded NOx reduction benefits, the value of improved reliability, and non-energy impacts (NEIs).
 Costs include all projects costs, program planning and administration, sales, technical assistance and training, evaluation, and the performance incentive.
 To illustrate the detailed components of the RI Test as well as the sources of the values, the Company has provided Attachment 4: RI Benefit Cost Test.
-The RI Test as applied to the 2025 Plan utilizes the regional avoided cost study, referred to as AESC 2024, completed by Synapse Energy Economics in February 2024, that provided the monetization of most benefit categories.
+The RI Test as applied to the 2025 Plan utilizes the regional avoided cost study, referred to as AESC 2024, completed by Synapse Energy Economics in February 2024 (and updated in May 2024), that provided the monetization of most benefit categories.
 The monetization of benefits also incorporates the latest EM&V results that affect claimable savings in the programs.
 Per the LCP Standards, RI Test results also include the costs of carbon dioxide mitigation as they are imposed and are projected to be imposed by the Regional Greenhouse Gas Initiative, Rhode Island Renewable Energy Standard and Rhode Island Act on Climate.
 Attachment 4 provides additional detail on changes in the avoided costs.

-Attachment 5, Table E-5 shows that the proposed portfolio of electric programs is expected to have a benefit-cost ratio of XX, counting all benefits regardless of the jurisdiction to which they accrue, which means that approximately $XX in monetized lifetime benefits is expected to be created for each $1 spent on the portfolio.
-Attachment 6, Table G-5 shows that the proposed portfolio of gas programs is expected to have a benefit/cost ratio of XX in the presentation of BCR results, which means that $XX in lifetime benefits is expected to be created for each $1 spent on the portfolio.
+Attachment 5, Table E-5 shows that the proposed portfolio of electric programs is expected to have a benefit-cost ratio of 1.99, counting all benefits regardless of the jurisdiction to which they accrue, which means that approximately $1.99 in monetized lifetime benefits is expected to be created for each $1 spent on the portfolio.
+Attachment 6, Table G-5 shows that the proposed portfolio of gas programs is expected to have a benefit/cost ratio of 1.82 in the presentation of BCR results, which means that $1.82 in lifetime benefits is expected to be created for each $1 spent on the portfolio.
 The tables in Attachments 5 and 6 also demonstrate cost-effectiveness at a program level.